LSAT Logical Reasoning: Master the Section with AI-Powered Drills

 Overcoming the Plateau with Targeted Interventions

-Most students eventually hit the "plateau"—that frustrating point where your score refuses to budge no matter how many practice tests you take.
+Most students eventually hit the "plateau," a frustrating point where your score refuses to budge no matter how many practice tests you take.
 Usually, this happens because you’re either ignoring your weak points or forgetting the logic you learned three weeks ago.

 AI fixes this through Spaced Repetition.
 The algorithm remembers the questions you missed and brings them back at the exact moment your brain is likely to forget the lesson.
 Just as AI-driven bar exam practice questions help law students master complex legal rules, AI drills for the LSAT build a foundation that lasts.
 By targeting specific sub-types like "Role of a Statement," you can finally break through that score ceiling.